AerospaceNU/stm32-avionics/README.md

 **Note:** you must have git installed.
 You can install git bash [here](https://gitforwindows.org/).

 Next, open STM32 Cube IDE.
 If you do not have Cube you can install it from this [link](https://www.st.com/en/development-tools/stm32cubeide.html).
 The default installation options should work.

-When opening the IDE set your workspace to the `stm32-avionics` directory.

-Once the workspace is open, create a new project from an .ioc file.
-To do this navigate to `File -> New -> STM32 Project From STM32CubeMX .ioc File`.
-This should open an `.ioc` file.
-Saving this file will regenerate sources.
+When opening the IDE, you can use the default workspace.
+Using the cloned directory may cause problems.

+Once the IDE is open, you can import the project.
+Navigate to `File -> Import -> General -> Existing Projects into Workspace`.
+Browse for the `H750VBT6-flight-board-v0` folder in `stm32-avionics`.
+Make sure `Search for nested projects` is checked and that none of the other options are checked.
+The code should build at this point by clicking on the hammer icon.

+## Running Code Using Debug

+To run code in debug mode, click on the bug symbol drop down.
+Click on `H750VBT6-flight-board-v0 Debug`.
+If it doesn't show up, click on `Debug Configurations...` and find it.
+The code should load onto the board.

 ## Correcting Regenerated Sources